-|Dataset full name:||National Health and Nutrition Examination Survey|
+|Dataset Full Name||National Health and Nutrition Examination Survey|

-|Summary||The National Center for Health Statistics conducts the National Health and Nutrition Examination Survey (NHANES) to measure health parameters and the nutritional status of a nationally representitive sample of adults and children in the United States.
+|Summary||The National Center for Health Statistics conducts the National Health and Nutrition Examination Survey (NHANES) to measure health parameters and the nutritional status of a nationally representative sample of adults and children in the United States.
 It combines both survey and physical examination data that are conducted and collected at mobile examination centers (MEC) that travel to selected sites throughout the country.
 The MEC consist of four large trailers that contain all of the diagnostic equipment and personnel necessary to conduct a wide range of both physical and biochemical evaluations.
 Interviews and physical examinations are conducted to collect the health information.
 The NHANES interview includes demographic, socioeconomic, dietary, and health-related questions.
 The examination component consists of medical, dental, and physiological measurements (height, weight, and blood pressure), as well as laboratory tests.|

 |Key Terms||Nutrition, CDC, Prevalence, Children, Health, Survey, National|

-|Disability Measures||Ambulatory disability, Cognitive disability, Developmental disabilities, Functional limitations (ADLs and/or IADLs), Hearing disability, Independent living disability, Intellectual disability, Mental health disability, Physical disability, Self-care disability, Special equipment use/assistive technology, Visual disability, Work limitation
+ACS 6 question disability series, Ambulatory disability, Cognitive disability, Developmental disabilities, Functional limitations (ADLs and/or IADLs), Hearing disability, Independent living disability, Intellectual disability, Mental health disability, Physical disability, Self-care disability, Special equipment use/assistive technology, Visual disability, Work limitation

 Risk factor data: smoking, alcohol consumption, sexual practices, drug use, physical fitness and physical activities, weight, heredity factors, environmental exposure.